gitlabhq/gitlab-recipes/install/centos/README.md

 2. Ruby
 3. System Users
 4. GitLab shell
+5. Database
 5. GitLab
+6. Web server

 ----------

-# 1. Installing the operating system (CentOS 6.4 Minimal)
+## 1. Installing the operating system (CentOS 6.4 Minimal)

 We start with a completely clean CentOS 6.4 "minimal" installation which can be accomplished by downloading the appropriate installation iso file.
 Just boot the